ahmadalsajid/hackathon-2.0-team/README.md

 This will create all the applications and create a django superuser from your `.env` file credentials.
-A [scheduled task](./users/tasks.py) will run every 10 minutes to collect data from TikTok and store them into the database.
+A [scheduled task](./users/tasks.py) will run every minute to collect data from TikTok and store them into the database.
 We have 2 different APIs, that we can use to extract data

 ```